 This company’s biggest problem is the lack of quality systems with proper standard procedures that will constantly provide highly productive completion of the work.

-Well, now, when it comes to uncertainty, the only uncertain part of the chain is suppliers.
+When it comes to uncertainty, the only uncertain part of the chain is suppliers.
 This is because they can deliver raw materials with delays or without the proper level of quality.
-Everything else remains as delays in production, variable employee productivity, downtime of equipment, quality of the work… All these things can be managed directly by the company.
-This doesn’t mean that you don’t need to provide robust processes for the procurement of raw materials or delays in delivery by suppliers.
-It means that you will need to include suppliers in a powerful process that will provide better delivery and predictability.
+Everything else remains as delays in production, variable employee productivity, downtime of equipment, quality of the work.
+All these things can be managed directly by the company.
+But, it doesn’t mean that you don’t need to provide robust processes for procuring raw materials or delays in delivery by suppliers.
+It means that you will need to include suppliers in one robust process that will provide better delivery and predictability.

 Before You Start to Standardize Processes, Build All Necessary Systems

-To achieve the company’s goals, it is necessary to have systems.
-These systems will bring constant production with the highest possible quality at all times.
+If you want to achieve your goals, you need to have systems.
+They will bring constant production with the highest possible quality at all times.
 The systems are composed of various subsystems or processes that will do the work.
-The processes are comprised of standardized activities that will need to be performed to produce standardized outcomes.
+The processes describe all standardized activities that will need to be done to produce standardized outcomes.

 For instance, let’s take the system for staff selection and provide staff with the proper skills and knowledge.
 This system is part of a human resource department.
 This system will have the following processes: